kensleDev/persistent-macros.nvim/README.md

 ### Sync across instances

-As the plugin is driven from a external json file json file it can easily be backed up for use on other instances/machines via source control
+As the plugin is driven from a external json file json file it can easily be backed up for use on other instances/machines via source control.

 ## Dependencies